-Zero Defects – a term coined by Mr. Philip Crosby in his book “Absolutes of Quality Management” has emerged as a trending concept in quality management; Six Sigma adopting it as one of the major theories.
-The concept has also faced a lot of criticism.
-Many say that there cannot be a state of zero defects while others have been trying to prove them wrong.
-Zero defects in quality management don’t mean so in its literary term but it refers to a state where waste is eliminated and defects are reduced.
-It means ensuring quality standards and reducing defects to the level of zero in projects.
+Zero Defects, a term coined by Mr. Philip Crosby in his book “Absolutes of Quality Management” has emerged as a popular and highly-regarded concept in quality management – so much so that Six Sigma is adopting it as one of its major theories.
+Unfortunately, the concept has also faced a fair degree of criticism, with some arguing that a state of zero defects simply cannot exist.
+Others have worked hard to prove the naysayers wrong, pointing out that “zero defects” in quality management doesn’t literally mean perfection, but rather refers to a state where waste is eliminated and defects are reduced.
+It means ensuring the highest quality standards in projects.

 Zero Defects – The Theory and Implementation

 - Quality is a state of assurance to requirements.
-Therefore, zero defects in project means fulfilling requirement at that point of time.
+Therefore, zero defects in a project means fulfilling requirements at that point in time.

-- Right time first.
-Quality should be taken care of at the very first go rather than solving problems at a later stage.
+- Right the first time.
+Quality should be integrated into the process from the beginning, rather than solving problems at a later stage.

-- Quality here is measured in financial terms.
-One needs to judge waste, production and revenue in terms of money.
+- Quality is measured in financial terms.
+One needs to judge waste, production and revenue in terms of budgetary impact.

 - Performance should be judged by the accepted standards, as close to perfection as possible.